 When my enlistment was coming to an end, my Officer-in-Charge (OIC) LTC MacDonald pulled me in his office and told me he was not going to sign my reenlistment papers.
 He went on to tell me that I could have a long career in the USAF but never find contentment or finish college.
 At the time, I hated him for it, but now that I have my graduate work done, I see the wisdom from LTC MacDonald.

-I’ve been out of the military since the late 1990s.
-So, why now & after all these years?
+I’ve been out of the military for years.
+So, why go back now?
 God’s called me and put a burden in my heart for those who have served, are serving, and will serve our country in a unique way.

 The thought about becoming a chaplain starting running through my heart again around 2010 when I was a pastor intern at a Baptist church working deep in the inner city.
 My primary role was counseling, and I saw too many Veterans that were homeless and addicted because they couldn’t cope with coming back to civilian life.

 There’s another aspect.
 Being a military chaplain allows me to share Jesus in a unique context with a lot more people than I would have ability to otherwise.
 It also provides an opportunity to see the gospel go in places throughout the world that are usually closed to the gospel.